 An image of an eviction notice being put on a door.

-You may be wondering how to evict your tenant if their deposit has not been protected, and the truth is, not easily.
+You may be wondering how to evict a tenant if the deposit is not protected – and the truth is, it’s not easy.
 The law requires that landlords put their tenants’ deposit in a deposit protection scheme within 30 days of receiving it, and failure to do so could lead to harsh penalties from the court.

 Trying to evict a tenant is stressful as it is, and may become more complicated if their deposit has not been protected.
-But, here, we’ll take a look at the procedure to take to evict a tenant.
-We’ll also take a look at fast track evictions and section 8 grounds for eviction.
+But here, we’ll take a look at the procedure you’ll need to follow if you’re trying to work out how to evict a tenant if the deposit is not protected.

 An image of a woman reading an eviction notice.